croquet/croquet-react/docs/tutorials/1 React Simple Counter.md

-This tutorial directly corresponds to the "Hello World" tutorial of `@croquet/croquet` and the model side looks exactly the same.
+This tutorial directly corresponds to the "Hello World" tutorial of the [Croquet Library](../croquet/tutorial-1_1_hello_world.html).
+In fact the model side looks exactly the same.
 It will be assumed that you understood the main concepts presented there.

-The tutorials for `@croquet/react` will make use of CodeSandbox to be able to show a whole React project around each example, with the same structure as your own project would have locally.
+The tutorials for the Croquet/React package will make use of CodeSandbox to be able to show a whole React project around each example, with the same structure as your own project would have locally.
 You can go ahead and change the code right in here and the running app should update accordingly.

 <iframe src="https://codesandbox.io/embed/blissful-rain-4rpql?fontsize=14&hidenavigation=1&theme=dark"
      style="width:80%; height:500px; border:1; border-radius: 4px; overflow:hidden;"